william-reed/GroupMe-Bots-Java-Wrapper/README.md

-GroupMe Java API
+GroupMe Java Wrapper
 ==
-The unofficial GroupMe API for Java
+A Java wrapper for the GroupMe bots api

 Example usage: